-- Guiding Principle We believe that ethical trapping is both following regulations as well as showing concern through behavior and choices for minimizing impacts to non-target animals, target animals and public sensibilities - Discussion: - Wolf and furbearer regulations and language regarding non-target and protected species needs to be consistent if possible. - Match language and improve definitions so they are not confusing or seemingly opposing. - Match reporting regulations and require for protected species. - We need discussion about "injured" vs "uninjured". - There should be consideration of "capture" technique vs "killing" technique and how humane dispatch/euthanasia happens depending on the situation. - Tentative Agreement Regulations should be consistent where possible, practical and legal.
+- Guiding Principle We believe that ethical trapping is both following regulations as well as showing concern through behavior and choices for minimizing impacts to non-target animals, target animals and public sensibilities - Discussion: - Wolf and furbearer regulations and language regarding non-target and protected species needs to be consistent if possible. - Match language and improve definitions so they are not confusing or seemingly opposing. - Match reporting regulations and require for protected species. - We need discussion about "injured" vs "uninjured". - There should be consideration of "capture" technique vs "killing" technique and how humane dispatch/euthanasia happens depending on the situation. - It's also suggested that regulations be more easily presented and understood (e.g., In a chart form such as: Predators do's and don'ts; Fur bearers do's and don'ts; what on private land; what on public land, etc.)